woprd/logreader/README.md

 # clfreader

-Reads Common Log Format files and converts to different formats
+Reads Common Log Format files and converts to different formats.

+See Issues for TODO list.